premsingh8171/kotlin_programs/README.md

 Inside finally block
 ```

-10. what will be the output?
+10. What will be the output?

 ```kotlin
 >     fun main(args: Array<String>){